midzer/beerbase/content/breweries/midnight-sun-brewing-co/big-slick-american-barleywine-ale.md

 srm: 0
 upc: 0
 ---
-This kick ass American Barley Wine is all about hops â€”Nugget, Chinook, Simcoe and Centennial.
-And, yeah, LoTs of â€˜em.
-OKâ€¦thereâ€™s a substantial malt base on which these juicy Pacific NW hops lie down and do their dirty work.
-Maybe thatâ€™s too much infoâ€¦
+This kick ass American Barley Wine is all about hops —Nugget, Chinook, Simcoe and Centennial.
+And, yeah, LoTs of ‘em.
+OK…there’s a substantial malt base on which these juicy Pacific NW hops lie down and do their dirty work.
+Maybe that’s too much info…